Nikon P7800 vs Panasonic GH3

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the P7800 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH3 (unlike the P7800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the P7800 and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the P7800 and the GH3 have been discontinued, but can regularly be found used on ebay.
 The GH3 was replaced by the Panasonic GH4, while the P7800 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the P7800 and GH3 can be found, respectively, in the Nikon P7800 Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Is the Nikon P7800 better than the Panasonic GH3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.